-- 1. The Division served the Respondent with an OTSC on December 6, 2023, addressed to the Respondent's last known home address.
+- 1. The Division served the Respondent with an OTSC on January 9, 2024, addressed to the Respondent's last known home address.
 (Exs.
-A OTSC and B OTSC United States Postal Service ("USPS") tracking information). - 2.
+A OTSC and B OTSC United States Postal Service ("USPS") tracking information).
+The same order was emailed to the Respondent's personal email address, on January 9, 2024.
+(Ex.
+C email to the Respondent). - 2.
 The OTSC contained the allegations against the Respondent and notification of the obligation to file an answer or otherwise respond to the allegations within 21 days.
 (Ex.
 A).
+The

-The OTSC stated that, if a responsive and timely answer was not filed, the Commission may act.
+OTSC stated that, if a responsive and timely answer was not filed, the Commission may act.
+(Ex.

-- (Ex.
 A).
-In particular, the Respondent was notified that if an answer to the allegations in the OTSC is not filed, the Commission may enter a Final Decision and Order that assumes the truth of the allegations in the OTSC and that the Commission may take action against the Respondent's certification, including granting, in full, the action contemplated in the OTSC.
+In particular, the Respondent was notified that the Commission would enter a Final Decision and Order that assumes the truth of the allegations in the OTSC and that the Commission may take action against the Respondent's certification, including granting, in full, the action contemplated in the OTSC.
 (Ex.
-A). - 3.
-The Motion was mailed by the Division to the Respondent by USPS Priority Mail on March 22, 2024, to the same last known address.
+A).
+The Respondent failed to file a response to the OTSC in a timely manner.
 (Ex.
+D - Motion).

+- 3. The Motion was mailed by the Division to the Respondent by USPS Priority Mail on February 6, 2024, to the same last known address.
+(Ex.
 D).
-The undersigned takes administrative notice that the OTSC was attached as an exhibit to the Motion. - 4.
-By operation of law, the Commission may presume that the Respondent received both the OTSC and the Motion, as discussed below.
-The Respondent failed to respond to either the OTSC or the Motion.
+By operation of law, the Commission may presume that the Respondent received the Motion, as discussed below. - 4.
+The cover letter of the Motion, dated February 6, 2024, stated that the Motion was enclosed.
+The undersigned takes administrative notice that the OTSC was attached as an exhibit to the Motion.
+The Respondent failed to respond to the Motion and the OTSC.